scikit-hep/uproot3/README.rst

 Installation
 ------------

-Install OAMap like any other Python package:
+Install uproot like any other Python package:

 .. code-block:: bash